Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 When you have had enough of the Sultanahmet's hectic atmosphere, move on to the more modern district of Beyoglu or Taksim on the other side of the water, the Golden Horn - called Halic in Turkish.

-If you cross the famous old Galatabro, which is a really good place to enjoy the view of the busy harbor or a freshly caught sardine sandwich from the stalls under the road, you will come straight over to the historic tower Galata, which is one of the city's most famous landmarks.
-It was built in the Middle Ages, where it served as a watchtower, but is today a museum where you can get a 360 degree view of the whole of Istanbul from the top.
+If you cross the famous old Galata Bridge, which is a great place to enjoy the view of the busy harbor or a freshly caught sardine sandwich from the stalls under the roadway, you will come straight over to the historic Galata Tower, which is one of the city's most famous landmarks.

-Use the tower as a fixed point when you move around, so you do not get lost, even if it is okay.
-A trip up the tower can also help find head and tail in where everything is in relation to each other and the view of the old skyline and the minarets of Sultanahmet on the other side of the water is phenomenal.
+A trip up the tower can also help you get a sense of where everything is in relation to each other, and the view of the old skyline and the minarets of Sultanahmet on the other side of the water is phenomenal.

 In the Taksim district, you will find the large square Taksim Meydani, where tourists and locals meet and hang out among the more modern shops, hotels and restaurants.
 The square and the area also attract many young people, who especially in the evening occupy the neighborhood's many bars and discos.